Kirsten-T/SentimentAnalysis_GENOME/README.md

 The angle also captures *trajectory*, not just a snapshot: the sequence of emotions (for example fear → anger, or anger → neutral) carries meaning that an averaged sentiment score would destroy.
-Fear curdling into anger is a mobilisation pattern; anger decaying into neutrality is disengagement.

 ---